Top 10 Lookouts in Sydney

 4. Blues Point Reserve

-This spectacular national reserve right on the foreshore at McMahons Point, boasts panoramic Sydney Harbour Bridge and opera house views, making it one of Sydney's most prized lookout destinations.
+This spectacular national reserve right on the foreshore at McMahons Point boasts panoramic Sydney Harbour Bridge and Opera House views, making it one of the most prized lookouts in Sydney.
 Jutting right into the harbour, Blues Point Reserve has an aptly-themed nautical playground for kids and an abundance of open green space and sprawling fig trees.
 Perfect for a play and a picnic with a sensational backdrop.

 5. Barrenjoey Lighthouse